OpenScienceMOOC/site/_posts/2018-09-12-september-update.md

 <footer>Available in: <a href="https://github.com/OpenScienceMOOC/Main/blob/master/MOOC_presentation.pdf">PDF</a> or <a href="https://github.com/OpenScienceMOOC/Main/blob/master/MOOC_presentation.odp">.odp</a> or <a href="https://github.com/OpenScienceMOOC/Main/blob/master/MOOC_presentation.pptx">.pptx</a> formats </footer>
 </p>

-* We also set up a neat little [app](https://open-science-mooc-invite.herokuapp.com/) that allows anyone to automatically join the GitHub team for the MOOC development.
+* We also set up a neat little [app](https://open-science-mooc-invite.herokuapp.com/) that allows anyone to automatically join the [GitHub team](https://github.com/orgs/OpenScienceMOOC/people) for the MOOC development.

 * Our website domain was updated to [opensciencemooc.eu](https://opensciencemooc.eu/).

+* We were mentioned in this EuroScientist piece, [Accelerate Open Science Training for Researchers](https://www.euroscientist.com/accelerate-open-science-training-for-researchers/).

+* We became strategic partners with the [Joint Roadmap on Open Science Tools](https://jrost.org/) and [AfricArxiv](https://osf.io/preprints/africarxiv/).

 ## What can you do to help out?